Finish Your Bachelor's Degree

-SAL courses are accelerated, meeting just four hours a week — evenings, weekends, or online.
-Each course is only seven weeks long.
-By taking between four and eight courses a year, most SAL students finish their bachelor’s degree in 2.5 years, depending on transfer credit.
-Transfer as many as 90 semester hours from any accredited institution of higher learning, including community college.
+SAL courses are accelerated, meeting just four hours a week—evenings, weekends, or online—for only seven weeks.
+Taking between four and eight courses a year, most SAL students finish their bachelor’s degree in 2.5 years, depending on transfer credit.
+Transfer as many as 90 semester hours.

 North Park is Affordable

-At North Park, you’re not left on your own.
-Every SAL student is assigned a professional academic advisor to help you formulate a graduation plan and see it through to completion.
+You won't be left on your own.
+Every SAL student is assigned a professional academic advisor to help formulate a graduation plan and see it through to completion.
 Your advisor will help you choose and register for courses, and connect you with important campus resources like financial aid and career services.
-Advisors are available on both campuses during the same convenient hours as your classes.
+Advisors are available on both campuses during the same convenient hours as classes.

 The admissions staff at SAL welcomes your questions and invites you to visit us and even sit in on a class.
 Contact Leslie Bertholdt, assistant director of admission, online or by phone at (773) 244-4577.